 No treatment, vaccine, or intervention is 100% available and effective for all current and future variants.
 Efficacy may vary significantly with different variants and within different populations.
 All treatments have potential side effects.
 Propensity to experience side effects may be predicted in advance by qualified physicians.
 We do not provide medical advice.
 Before taking any medication, consult a qualified physician who can compare all options, provide personalized advice, and provide details of risks and benefits based on individual medical history and situations.

-[Olczak-Pruc, Tabatabaeizadeh, Xie], showing significant improvement for one or more of mortality.
+[Abuhelwa, Fan, Olczak-Pruc, Tabatabaeizadeh, Xie], showing significant improvements for one or more of mortality, severity, and cases.

 [Abd-Elsalam] 191 patient RCT in Egypt comparing the addition of zinc to HCQ, not showing a significant difference.
 No information on baseline zinc values was recorded.
 Egypt has a low rate of zinc deficiency so supplementation may be less likely to be helpful [ncbi.nlm.nih.gov, ncbi.nlm.nih.gov (B)].
 For several issues with this trial, see [osf.io].